Roses come in countless varieties. All are edible but the wild varieties are preferred for use in herbal medicine.

 Rose hips also contain pectin.

-The dried hips of the wild rose are especially high in vitamin C, having three times that of citrus fruits & have long been used to prevent scurvy
+The dried hips of the wild rose are especially high in vitamin C, having three times that of citrus fruits & have long been used to prevent scurvy.

 Harvest rose hips soon after the first frost.
 The nutrient content is highest at this time.